serenita-org/vero/docs/running_vero.md

 Vero uses multiple beacon nodes for most tasks like achieving attestation consensus, producing blocks and submitting duties.

+# TODO update docs

+Att consensus v2 makes it much more feasible to run Vero for home stakers too (with only 2 nodes).
+It's still not great for prolonged maintenance but if it's just a quick client update, Vero will continue attesting.
+Ideally you'd start the update right after you see "Checkpoints confirmed" in the logs.
+You then have about 6 minutes to get your node back up and running without missing any attestations.
+For a 2/3 node setup you can take one of them offline for as long as you wish.

 However, there are certain operations where only a single beacon node is used.
 In these cases, Vero will default to the first beacon node in your list – unless its score drops (e.g., it goes offline or